 The first set of classes begin this spring.
 They have spring camps, Saturday classes, and voice, piano and private guitar lessons planned.
 Registration is open now.

 I jumped at the opportunity to enroll my kids because, A) one of them loves improv and it’s so hard to find a kid’s improv class, and B) the class sizes are so small, I feel comfortable finally having them do something social (while masked).
+They loved their class experiences – read about the theater classes here.

 Summer camps are being planned now, which I know are going to be popular!